AngangGuo/blog/content/posts/2020/Notes - Go Programming Language.md

 }
 ```

+Note:
+If you use anything other than `Output:` or `Unordered output:`, the example will not compare with the standard output.
+No error message, it will just be treated as normal comment line.

 * Multiple example functions for a package/type/function/method may be provided by appending a distinct suffix
 to the name.
 The suffix must start with a lower-case letter.
 ```go